fbpx

 What Are the Benefits of 3D Laser Scanning?

-Our surveyors are equipped, trained and ready for whichever level of detail and output you require.
+Our surveyors are trained to deliver the level of detail and output required for residential, commercial and industrial projects.

 Cracks in heritage or listed buildings should always be assessed carefully, as traditional materials such as brick, stone, timber and lime mortar respond differently to moisture, settlement and structural movement.

-It creates an accurate record of the building’s existing condition, producing reliable floor plans, elevations and sections that architects, engineers and conservation specialists can use to assess the structure and investigate possible causes of cracking.
+Measured surveys create detailed floor plans, elevations and sections that architects, engineers and conservation specialists can use to assess structural movement and investigate potential causes of cracking.

-For historic properties where original drawings are often missing or outdated, the survey provides dependable information to support structural assessment, repair planning and conservation work.
+For historic properties where original drawings are unavailable or outdated, measured surveys provide valuable information for repair planning, refurbishment and conservation work.

 Send a Message